 - I spent $370 on clothes.
 Not too bad for a guy, don’t you think?

-- I read somewhere that someone put “stupid mistakes” category for not paying bills on time, fines, fees, or penalities he has to pay, so I thought that was a good idea and it was a very costly one.
+- I read somewhere that someone put “stupid mistakes” category for not paying bills on time, fines, fees, or penalties he has to pay, so I thought that was a good idea and it was a very costly one.

 So, in bank fees, I had to pay $170 and this next one, I’m not very proud of myself, I paid a whopping $825 dollars in parking tickets (lots of them), stupid speed camera tickets, and traffic tickets (for failing to stop completely and among others).
 I guess that’s what you get for living in DC your first year.
 That comes to almost one thousand dollars that I could have avoided to pay if I followed the sign, pressed on the brake more, and eased off the gas pedal a bit more.
 This year, my goal is to pay zero.
 My right foot, please behave.

 - For us who own a sidekick, I paid $386 in subscriptions and extra programs like games.
-I can’t wait when my employer will cover my sidekick.
-Hehe.

 Even all with those expenses I had to shell out, I was still able to save 20% of my total earnings in 2005 and I wouldn’t have done that if it wasn’t for my precious spreadsheet and by paying myself first.
-Now that year 2006 has started, my goal is to save 30% (large part of that will go toward housing down payment wherever I decide to settle down), pay nothing in “stupid mistakes”, and perhaps reduce my ATM withdrawls but I’ll never ever reduce my food budget. :-)
+Now that year 2006 has started, my goal is to save 30% (large part of that will go toward housing down payment wherever I decide to settle down), pay nothing in “stupid mistakes”, and perhaps reduce my ATM withdrawals but I’ll never ever reduce my food budget. :-)

 Anyone up for some sushi?